webpack/webpack.js.org/src/content/contribute/writers-guide.md

 W> `:` is not a necessity here, note the property, type and default.

 An example can be found on the [`options` section of the EvalSourceMapDevToolPlugin's page](/plugins/eval-source-map-dev-tool-plugin/#options).

+### Adding links

+We use relative links (/concepts/mode/) to internal link in our internal guide instead of absolute URL (https://webpack.js.org/concepts/mode/).